The Myth of Hitler's Pope: Reviews

-In the July/August 2006 issue of The American Spectator, Martin Gilbert, the official biographer of Winston Churchill and the author of ten books on the Holocaust, writes:
+In the July/August 2006 issue of The American Spectator, historian Martin Gilbert, the official biographer of Winston Churchill and the author of ten books on the Holocaust, writes:

 "Building on earlier, documented defenses of Pius XII...[ Dalin ] builds a powerful case for Pius XII, suggesting that the desire of Pope John Paul II to canonize Pius need not have been offensive -- or insensitive -- to Jews, as it was widely portrayed."

 Gilbert asserts that "Professor Dalin's book is an essential contribution to our understanding of the reality of Pope Pius XII's support for Jews at their time of greatest danger."

-Francis Phillips of the Jerusalem Post wrote: "(This) book, which is robust, polemical and argumentative, deploys much documentation to show that the portrayal of the pope as a Nazi sympathizer and anti-Semite is at best grotesque, at worst deliberately false...
+Francis Phillips of The Jerusalem Post wrote: "(This) book, which is robust, polemical and argumentative, deploys much documentation to show that the portrayal of the pope as a Nazi sympathizer and anti-Semite is at best grotesque, at worst deliberately false...
 Dalin has done an excellent job in defending the wartime record of Pius XII...
 Because of the author's scholarly research, it is to be hoped that history in the long term will be kinder to the reputation of a man maligned."